AdobeDocs/mobile-services.fr-FR/help/windows-appstore/metrics.md

    Renseigné par les méthodes `trackLocation`.

-   * Paramètre de Cible/données contextuelles Analytics :
+   * Données contextuelles Analytics/Paramètre Target :

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Caractéristique de l&#39;Audience Manager :
+   * Caractéristique de l’Audience Manager :

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`